unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 When a character casts any tek skill, the same basic rules are followed, regardless of the character's class or the tek skill's effects.

 Each tek skill description begins with a block of information, including the tek skill's name, level, school of tek, casting time, range, components, and duration.
 The rest of a tek skill entry describes the tek skill's effect.

+In order to cast a tek skill you must be in possesion of, and attuned to a tekcaster.
+In order to attune to a tekcaster, the previous owner must have unattuned, or be deceased.
+You must fascet a gemstone into the tekcaster and attune to it over the course of 3 days.

 #### Casting Time